serlo/lenabi-exchange-format/README.md

        └────────────────────┘
 ```

-Therefore you need an already installed programm on your computer to view and
+Therefore you need an already installed program on your computer to view and
 edit the document.
-In comparision H5P ships the code for rendering the
+In comparison H5P ships the code for rendering the
 educational content as JavaScript and CSS files inside the ZIP file:

 ```